mwarning/testmesh/README.md

 ```

 Since multiple protocols are available, a protocol must be specified at startup.
-Otherwise a list of available protocols is printed.
+Otherwise the list of available protocols is printed.

 Use the `tun0` interface to exchange packets with other instances.